0%

 • In warmer climates, choose windows with coatings to reduce heat gain.
 Look for a low solar heat gain coefficient (SHGC).
 SHGC is a measure of solar radiation admitted through a window.
 Low SHGCs reduce heat gain in warmer climates.

-• In climates that are both hot and cold (i.e. have seasons), get windows with both low U-factors and low SHGCs.
+• In climates that are both hot and cold (i.e., have seasons), choose windows with low U-factors and low SHGCs.

 Best Types of Windows for Various Purposes